rubrikinc/rubrik-sdk-for-python/docs/quick-start.md

-# Quickstart Guide: Rubrik SDK for Python
+# Quick Start Guide: Rubrik SDK for Python

 ## Introduction to the Rubrik SDK for Python